Mac2837/DATA-SCIENCE-PROJECT/README.md

 # DATA-SCIENCE-PROJECT
-A) load data using machine learning project
+A) loan data using machine learning project